ncrawford22/helpingHand/README.md

 ![Img-5](./images/helpingHand-5.JPG)

 Player 1 has reached the lowest level of Happiness.
 Player 2's face has changed.
-Game will reset or close depending on options choses.
+Game will reset or close depending on options chosen.

 ![Img-6](./images/helpingHand-6.JPG)